Symaxion/libsylph/README.md

 1.1 Supported Operating Systems
 -------------------------------

-  Currently, LibSylph can be run most Unix-systems, including, but not limited to, Linux, FreeBSD, Cygwin, Mac OS X, and a few others.
+  Currently, LibSylph can be built for most Unix-systems, including, but not limited to, Linux, FreeBSD, Cygwin, Mac OS X, and a few others.
 In order for the binary relocation function to work (i.e.  `thisapp->XXX()` ), support for `/proc/self/exe` is required.
-On Mac OS X, the `/proc` filesystem is not enabled by default.
-However, OS X provides an alternate method for retrieving the full path to the running executable, therefore no extra software is needed to function correctly on Mac OS X.

-  Minimal support for Microsoft Windows is included as well.
-However, no prepackaged compiler for this platform meets the required features (see section 1.2), therefore LibSylph WON'T run by default on Microsoft Windows currently.
-You can always try to set up a conforming compiler yourself.
-For that reason, we do not support nor endorse LibSylph on Microsoft Windows.
-You will see that certain functionality might be flawed, lacking, or nonexistent on Windows.
-Please do not report this as a bug until official support is added.
+If the operating system does not have a `/proc/self/exe`, (e.g OS X) other methods are used to make binary relocation work.

+  LibSylph is known to work on OS X &ge; 10.6 and most Linux distributions.
+  Other platforms are not officially supported, but should work, possible with minimal adaptations.

+  Some support for Microsoft Windows is included as well.
+However, no compiler is currently able to build both LibSylph and all of its dependencies, which is important because Windows does not have a standardized C++ ABI.

+  Preliminary tests show that LibSylph, in its current form, will build with some modifications on Windows but the resulting binaries are unusable.
+Also, many LibSylph features are either not ported yet or Microsoft's POSIX layer does not implement the required functions correctly.
+Therefore there is no official support for LibSylph on Windows yet.

 1.2 Supported Compilers
 -----------------------

-  As of now, only one specific compiler is supported: the GNU C++ compiler (g++), version 4.5.3.
-LibSylph uses certain GNU C++ specific extensions.
-  Furthermore, support for certain C++11 constructs is required.
-At the day of writing this document, only the compiler mentioned above supports these extensions.
-In case you found another compiler to meet these requirements, please contact the LibSylph developers (see section 3.2).
+  LibSylph requires that certain C++11 constructs are available in the compiler, and, as of writing, only very few compilers support these.
+While there is some support for building LibSylph with only C++03 available, this will disable most of LibSylph's features.

+  Compilers which are currently known to support these features are GCC &ge;
+  4.5.3 and Clang &ge; 3.1 with libc++.

 2. Build Instructions
 =====================